Casparbo/param_optimization_pipeline/README.md

 - comparison - reference-vcf

 ## Adding a custom variant caller
-Per default, there is an implementation for variant calling using freebayes.
+Per default, there is an implementation for variant calling using freebayes and bcftools.
 It is possible to add additional custom variant callers.
-The existing implementation for freebayes may be used as a reference.
+The existing implementations may be used as a reference.
 The file with the implementation of the variant caller must include a workflow _callVariants_, which will be imported by the main workflow.
 This workflow will take as input:
 - fasta file